michael-cw/SurveySolutionsAPI/README.md

 your Survey Solutions data collection operations, no matter if you are dealing with a small scale impact evaluation or a large scale census.
-For this reason, the API calls return easy to process data tables, and in some cases, like paradata, even add additonal variables useful for further processing.
+For this reason, the API calls return easy to process data tables, and in some cases, like paradata, even add additional variables useful for further processing.

 Important to note here is, that the package also makes extensive use of